JvanKatwijk/swradio-8/README.md

 * CONFIG          += fax-decoder
 * CONFIG          += drm-decoder

-The "DEST" parameter in the unix section in the ".pro" file tells where the result is to be put.
+The "DESTDIR" parameter in the unix section in the ".pro" file tells where the result is to be put.

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------